SciComp8/Math_Programming/README.md

+# Compute Multivariable Calculus in Mathematica

-# Compute linear algebra in MATLAB
+# Compute Linear Algebra in MATLAB
 - [A function that sets a given matrix to a zero matrix, by assigning a zero column at a time](ZeroMatrix_unb.m)

 - [A function that sets a given matrix to an identity matrix, by expanding the top left quadrant by one row and one column at a time](Set_to_identity_unb.m)